TheRandomLabs/CurseAPI/README.md

 # CurseAPI

-A Java API that handles interactions with CurseForge.
+A Java library for handling interactions with CurseForge.